openharmony/docs/en/device-dev/porting/porting-asr582x-combo-demo.md

 #### GPIO Adaptation

-1. The chip driver adaptation file is stored in the `//drivers/adapter/platform` directory.
-Add the `gpio_asr.c` and `gpio_asr.h` files to the `gpio` directory, and add the compilation conditions of the new driver file to `BUILD.gn`.
+1. The chip driver adaptation file is stored in the `//drivers/hdf_core/adapter/platform` directory.
+Add the `gpio_asr.c` file to the `gpio` directory, and add the compilation conditions of the new driver file to `BUILD.gn`.

    ```
    if (defined(LOSCFG_SOC_COMPANY_ASRMICRO)) {